muyangren907/flask_tg/readthedocs/basic/signing-in.rst

 of the client.
 Then, we define variables to store our API ID and hash conveniently.

-At last, we create a new `dxdmgchClient <wuyusile.client.mingancihuiclient.dxdmgchClient>` instance and call it ``client``.
+At last, we create a new `dxdmgchClient <flask.client.mingancihuiclient.dxdmgchClient>` instance and call it ``client``.
 We can now use the client variable for anything that we want, such as sending a message to ourselves.